populist-vote/platform/README.md

 To start the api server, run `cargo watch -x run` which will type check, compile, and run your code.
 The GraphQL playground will then be live at http://localhost:3000 for you to execute queries and mutations against the specified database.

 ## Architecture
+todo!()

 ## Testing
+`cargo test`

 ## Deploying
 Deploys happen automatically when changes are pushed or merged to the `main` branch.
 Ultimately a staging environment will be setup with automatic deployments from the `xyz` branch.
+To run the migrations, **make sure you're on branch `main`** and set the `DATABASE_URL` to the URI found on our [Heroku datastore dashboard], under "View Credentials."
+Then run `sqlx migrate run` from your local machine.
+This is a temporary solution until we figure out how to automatically run the migrations on each deploy.